Updated: Jan 2

 Where to stop overnight

-Even though in some parts of the world it would be perfectly legal to pull over pretty much anywhere you like, wild camping in Iceland is prohibited by law and that includes campervans.
+Even though in some parts of the world it would be perfectly legal to pull over pretty much anywhere you like, wild camping here is prohibited by the Icelandic camping law and that includes campervans.

 Fortunately, there are plenty of excellent campsites and with a little bit of research, you’ll be able to identify which of them best suit your needs and your planned itinerary.